Sari95/hello-world/README.md

 # hello-world
-Einrichtung des ersten Repository
+Setting up the first repository

-I work in Marketing Automation and Webdesign and like programming.
+Something about me: I work in Marketing Automation and Webdesign and like programming.